dirkpetersen/file-system-analysis/README.md

 nobody,65534,Unknown,100113,2022-05-09 13:38:08,/home/dsimsb/groups/derm_image_data/Raidshare2/IPTCX
 ```

-The query also uses the the COALESCE function that replaces a NULL value with a predetermined value 'Unknown'
+The query also uses the the COALESCE function that replaces a NULL value with a predetermined value 'Unknown'.
+You also see that you can easily combine Parquet files with CSV files in a single query.

 ### Design new reports